hashicorp/vagrant/website/docs/source/v2/cli/box.html.md

 * `--box-version VALUE` - Version of version constraints of the boxes to remove.
 See documentation on this flag for `box add` for more details.

+* `--force` - Forces removing the box even if an active Vagrant environment is using it.

 * `--provider VALUE` - The provider-specific box to remove with the given name.
 This is only required if a box is backed by multiple providers.
   If there is only a single provider, Vagrant will default to removing it.